mzy2240/ESA/docs/joss/paper.md

 more complex, researchers and developers need the ability to incorporate their programs, algorithms, control schemes, etc. into power system simulations.
-Since ESA uses data types common to data science and scientific computing (e.g. Pandas DataFrames), it's well suited to both academic research and task automation in industry.
+Since ESA uses data types common to data science and scientific computing (e.g. Pandas DataFrames and Numpy Array), it's well suited to both academic research and task automation in industry .
 Additionally, ESA provides a much-needed bridge between power system simulation and machine learning libraries.
+On the one hand, when compared to other Python-based power system simulator, ESA provides much more functions with faster calculation speed and industry-level accuracy; on the other hand, ESA provides a more user-friendly interface when compared to other traditional power system simulators.

 ESA has already been utilized in several research projects past and
 present: